numericalEFT/CompositeGrids.jl/README.md

 ```
     [0.0, 0.00010000000000000005, 0.0010000000000000002, 0.010000000000000002, 0.1, 1.0]
 ```
 An O(1) floor function is provided.

-BaryCheb grid is designed for interpolation.
-It's defined by the boundary and number of grid points, but the grid points are distributed according to Chebyshev nodes.
-The floor function is not optimized so the O(ln(N)) function will be used, but the interpolation is based on an optimized algorithm.
+- **BaryCheb Grid:** Specifically designed for interpolation, it is defined by the boundary and number of grid points.
+The grid points are distributed according to Chebyshev nodes.
+The floor function is not optimized, so the O(ln(N)) function will be used, but the interpolation is based on an optimized algorithm.

-GaussLegendre grid is designed for integration.
-It's defined by the boundary and number of grid points, but the grid points are distributed according to Gauss Legendre quadrature.
-The floor function is not optimized so the O(ln(N)) function will be used.
+- **GaussLegendre Grid:** Tailored for integration purposes, it is defined by the boundary and number of grid points.
+The grid points are distributed according to Gauss-Legendre quadrature.
+The floor function is not optimized, so the O(ln(N)) function will be used.
 The 1D integration is optimized.

-Also notice that there's open grids and closed grids.
-Closed grids means that the boundary points are also grid points, while open grids means the opposite.
-Only BaryCheb and GaussLegendre are open.
+It's important to note that grids can be categorized into open grids and closed grids.
+Closed grids indicate that the boundary points are also included as grid points, while open grids exclude the boundary points.
+The ``BaryCheb`` and `GaussLegendre` grids are examples of open grids.

 A detailed manual can be found [here](https://numericaleft.github.io/CompositeGrids.jl/dev/lib/simple/).

 ## Composite Grids

-Composite grid is a general type of grids where the whole interval is first divided by a panel grid, then each interval of a panel grid is divided by a smaller grid in subgrids.
-Subgrid could also be composite grid.
+The `CompositeGrid` module in `CompositeGrids.jl` provides a general type of grid where the entire interval is first divided by a panel grid, and then each interval of the panel grid is further divided by smaller grids called subgrids.
+Notably, subgrids can also be composite grids themselves, allowing for hierarchical grid structures.

-LogDensedGrid is a useful generator of CompositeGrid which gives a general solution when an 1D grid on an interval is needed to be log-densed around several points.
-For example, &tau; grids need to be densed around 0 and &beta;, and momentum grids need to be densed around Fermi momentum.
+The `LogDensedGrid` is a particularly useful generator of composite grids that offers a general solution when a log-dense 1D grid is needed around specific points within an interval.
+For example, grids like &tau; grids, which require densification around 0 and &beta;, or momentum grids, which need densification around the Fermi momentum, can be efficiently generated using `LogDensedGrid`.

-The grid is defined as a three-layer composite grid with the top layer being an Arbitrary grid defined by the boundary and densed points, the middle layer a Log grid which is densed at the points required, and the bottom layer a grid of three options.
-Three types are :cheb, :gauss, and :uniform, which corresponds to BaryCheb grid for interpolation, GaussLegendre grid for integration, and Uniform grid for general use.
+The `LogDensedGrid` is defined as a three-layer composite grid:

+1. **Top Layer (Arbitrary Grid):** This layer is defined by the boundary and the points where the grid needs to be dense.
+It allows for high flexibility in defining the grid structure.

+2. **Middle Layer (Log Grid):** This layer is log-dense at the specified points, ensuring finer resolution in regions of interest.

+3. **Bottom Layer (Grid of Options):** The bottom layer can be one of three options: `:cheb` for BaryCheb grid used for interpolation, `:gauss` for GaussLegendre grid used for integration, and `:uniform` for a uniform grid that serves general purposes.

-The floor function is defined recursively, i.e. the floor function of the panel grid is called to find the corresponding subgrid, and then the floor function of the subgrid is called to find the result.
-Since the subgrids could also be CompositeGrid, this process continues until the lowest level of the subgrids is reached.
+The floor function of the composite grid is defined recursively.
+When locating a grid point, the floor function of the panel grid is called first to find the corresponding subgrid, and then the floor function of the subgrid is called to determine the final result.
+Since subgrids can themselves be composite grids, this recursive process continues until the lowest level of subgrids is reached.

+The hierarchical nature of composite grids allows for the creation of sophisticated grid structures tailored to specific needs, making them a powerful tool for various scientific and computational applications.

 A detailed manual can be found [here](https://numericaleft.github.io/CompositeGrids.jl/dev/lib/composite/).

 ## Interpolation and Integration

+### Interpolation

-Interpolation gives an estimate of the function value at x with given grid and function value on the grid.
-For most of the simple grids the interpolation is given by linear interpolation with the floor function to find the corresponding grid points.
-BaryCheb uses an optimized algorithm for interpolation which makes use of the information of all grid points, and thus gives a more precise interpolation with the same number of grid points, given the condition that the function itself is smooth enough.
-For composite grids, the interpolation is done recursively, so that the final result depends on the type of lowest level grid.
-Interpolation for higher dimension where the data is defined on a list of grids is also given, but only linear interpolation is implemented, even when some of the grids are BaryCheb.
+Interpolation in `CompositeGrids.jl` provides an estimate of the function value at a given point `x` using the provided grid and function values on the grid points.
+For most of the simple grids, linear interpolation is used in conjunction with the floor function to locate the corresponding grid points.
+Notably, the BaryCheb grid employs an optimized algorithm for interpolation, leveraging information from all grid points to yield more precise results with the same number of grid points.
+This enhanced interpolation is subject to the condition that the function itself is smooth enough.
+When working with composite grids, the interpolation process is performed recursively, and the final result depends on the type of the lowest-level grid.
+For higher dimensions where data is defined on a list of grids, linear interpolation is provided, even when some of the grids are of the BaryCheb type.

+### Integration

-Integration over 1D grid is also provided.
-For most of simple grids it's given by linear integral, while for GaussLegendre grid it's optimized.
-For composite grids it's again recursively done so that the method depends on the type of lowest level grids.
+Integration over 1D grids is supported in `CompositeGrids.jl`.
+For most of the simple grids, linear integration is employed.
+However, for ``GaussLegendre`` grids and ``BaryCheb`` grids, an optimized integration method is used.
+Similar to interpolation, integration for composite grids is also carried out recursively, and the chosen method depends on the type of the lowest-level grids.

+### Differentiation

-Differenciation is provided for 1D grid, and a high precision algorithm is implemented for BaryCheb grids.
+The `CompositeGrids.jl` package offers differentiation for 1D grids.
+Specifically, a high-precision algorithm is implemented for ``BaryCheb`` grids, resulting in accurate differentiation results.

 A detailed manual can be found [here](https://numericaleft.github.io/CompositeGrids.jl/dev/lib/interpolate/).